Workspaces

 Workspace Volumes allow you to create a persistent file system for your workspace.
 This enables you to persist the exact same files and datasets, even after shutting down workspaces and restarting them.

 When a workspace is started without a volume, a fresh environment is created, requiring user reconfiguration.
-With a volume, cnvrg loads the exact previously configured setup.
+With a volume, AI Studio loads the exact previously configured setup.
 This treats a workspace as if it is your own laptop, with its configuration being the same at startup as at the previous shutdown.

 Volumes are project-specific, so they can be used only by the project in which they were created.
 A volume has a title and a size (in GB), and can only be used by one workspace at a time.

 Workspace Volumes are supported natively in cloud Kubernetes clusters.
 Extra configuration is required to enable this functionality in on-premise clusters.
-Please contact cnvrg support to set up cnvrg Volume functionality.
-This feature is not supported with on-premise machines.
+Please contact AI Studio support to set up AI Studio Volume functionality.

 # Persist or attach a volume's files